shorebirdtech/shorebird/packages/shorebird_cli/README.md

 ### Delete App

 To delete an existing app on Shorebird, use the `shorebird apps delete` command.
-An app-id can be specified as a CLI option but shorebird will default to the product_id defined in the `shorebird.yaml`
+An app-id can be specified as a CLI option but shorebird will default to the app_id defined in the `shorebird.yaml`

 ```bash
 # Create an app using default app id